By Branch/Doctrine |

 Although he was invigorated by his study at Cambridge, Wittgenstein came to feel that he could not get to the heart of his most fundamental questions while surrounded by other academics, and in 1913 he retreated to the relative solitude of the remote village of Skjolden, Norway.
 This isolation allowed him to devote himself entirely to his work, and he later saw this period as one of the most passionate and productive times of his life.
 He wrote an unpublished book entitled "Logik", a ground-breaking work in the foundations of Logic, which was the immediate predecessor and source of much of the later "Logisch-Philosophische Abhandlung" ("Tractatus Logico-Philosophicus").

 The outbreak of World War I in 1914 took him rather by surprise (living in seclusion as he was), but he volunteered for the Austro-Hungarian army, serving on the Russian front and in northern Italy.
-He won several medals for bravery and, towards the end of 1918, he was he was captured and held as a prisoner of war by the Italian army at Cassino in central Italy.
+He won several medals for bravery and, towards the end of 1918, he was captured and held as a prisoner of war by the Italian army at Cassino in central Italy.
 It was in this Italian prison that he completed his magnum opus, the "Tractatus Logico-Philosophicus".

 When he heard the news that his friend, David Pinsent, had been killed in action, Wittgenstein became inconsolable and almost suicidal.
 However, with the help of his Cambridge friends, Bertrand Russell and John Maynard Keynes (1883 - 1946), Wittgenstein managed to get access to books and to prepare the manuscript of the "Tractatus", and send it back to England for translation and publication.
 Russell had recognized it as a work of supreme philosophical importance and wrote an introduction for it (lending the book his reputation as one of the foremost philosophers in the world), but Wittgenstein argued with Russell over it, and eventually it was not published until 1821 in German and 1922 in translation.